dheerajkrgoyal/learning/notes/java/Java8.md

 ```

-Let's seee with the real-life example:
+Let's see with the real-life example:

 ```java
 /**